nasa/cumulus/docs/glossary.md

   A collection of AWS resources you can manage as a single unit.

-  In the context of Cumulus this is managed via [CloudFormation Templates](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/).
+  In the context of Cumulus, this refers to a deployment of the `cumulus` and `data-persistence` modules that is managed by [Terraform](https://www.terraform.io/)

 ### Step Function